daiquocnguyen/Caps2NE/README.md

 	@InProceedings{Nguyen2020Caps2NE,
-          author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={{A Capsule Network-based Model for Learning Node Embeddings}}, booktitle={The 29th ACM International Conference on Information and Knowledge Management (CIKM2020)}, year={2020}
+          author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={{A Capsule Network-based Model for Learning Node Embeddings}}, booktitle={Proceedings of the 29th ACM International Conference on Information and Knowledge Management (CIKM2020)}, year={2020}
           }